-A cabaret dancer (a man who played women on stage) tried to teach Tony Curtis and Jack Lemmon to walk in heels.
+A male cabaret dancer named Babette tried to teach Tony Curtis and Jack Lemmon to walk in heels.
 After about a week, Lemmon declined his help, saying he didn't want to walk like a woman, but a man trying to walk like a woman.

 Stories of the difficulty that cast and crew had with Marilyn Monroe during the making of this film have grown to almost mythical proportions.
 In the "farewell" telephone conversation between Monroe and Tony Curtis, her side-to-side eye movements clearly reveal that she was reading her lines directly from an off-screen blackboard.
 According to Curtis, Monroe was routinely 2 to 3 hours late to the set, and occasionally refused to leave her dressing room.